 Driving Saga with Kids: A Family Rental-Car Guide for the West Kyushu Coast (2026)

-This guide covers where to pick up the car, the recommended family routes, and what to know about Saga’s coastal roads.
+Below you’ll find where to pick up the car, the best family routes, child-seat rules, and what to know about Saga’s coastal roads.

 Why drive in Saga with kids?